Ideas for a Romantic Coast Getaway

 Take a Hike

 Doran Regional Park is another stunning spot, boasting a two-mile stretch of sandy beach that's quiet, secluded, and dog friendly (leashed, please, for the abundant wildlife).
 Protected by the bay, the water is calm, perfect for dipping toes, and there's a rock jetty at the harbor mouth for fishing and crabbing under gentle wind-scudded clouds dancing across the sky.
 Bring your picnic basket, your camping gear, and even your boat.

-You’ll also adore Goat Rock Beach, a highlight of spectacular Jenner just north of Bodega Bay.
-As one of the most easily accessible sandy beaches tucked amid the towering bluffs and crashing waves, the partial cove is also a superb area for wildlife watching, where the Russian River meets the sea.
+You'll also adore Goat Rock Beach, a highlight of spectacular Jenner just north of Bodega Bay.
+As one of the most easily accessible sandy beaches tucked amid the towering bluffs and crashing waves, the partial cove is also a superb area for watching marine wildlife, where the Russian River meets the sea.
 Hike the trails around the high surrounding cliffs to watch migrating gray whales, or claim a prime perch on the beach, which is home to a colony of frolicking harbor seals.

 Drakes Sonoma Coast restaurant in Bodega Bay is ultra local as well, offering seasonal dishes like crab cakes slathered in tomato-ginger chutney, and Madras curry-dusted local petrale sole.
-For hidden gems, meanwhile, Terrapin Creek Café in Bodega Bay offers artfully arranged cold crab salad with the seafood plucked straight from the sea outside, while the Black Point Grill in The Sea Ranch wows with seasonal offerings like Sonoma duck tacos topped in queso fresco, cabbage and sweet lime vinaigrette, or roasted Northern halibut with warm pineapple salsa and crisp parsnips.
+For hidden gems, meanwhile, Terrapin Creek Café in Bodega Bay offers artfully arranged cold crab salad with the seafood plucked straight from the sea outside.

 Stay the Night